Richard Stephen Ritchie: Post-Vietnam War

 After completing 339 combat missions totaling over 800 flying hours, Ritchie returned from his second combat tour as one of the most highly decorated pilots in the Vietnam War.
 His combat achievements earned him the 1972 Mackay Trophy for the most significant Air Force mission of the Year, the Air Force Academy's 1972 Jabara Award for airmanship, and the 1972 Armed Forces Award, presented by the Veterans of Foreign Wars for outstanding contributions to the national security of the United States.

 Ritchie logged over 4,000 flying hours in his Air Force career.
 He retired from the Air Force in 1999.

 Ritchie wrote in a Wall Street Journal editorial that:

 The first time I ever saw an unlike airplane was a MiG-21 near Hanoi.
 In those days, we weren't allowed to train against dissimilar aircraft.
 They wouldn't let us train the way we were going to fight.
 Sometimes, I wasn't even allowed to fire back if fired upon.

 A political conservative, Ritchie opted to leave active duty following Vietnam, in 1974, joining the Air National Guard and running for Congress from North Carolina at the urging of U.S. Senator Barry Goldwater.
 However, he lost in the wake of the Watergate Scandal, during which time Republican party newcomers were challenged to get elected.
-He held various executive positions in private life, including six years at the Adolph Coors Company (now Coors Brewing Company) and the Heritage Foundation, where he was special assistant to Joseph Coors.
+He held various executive positions in private life, including six years at the Adolph Coors Company (now Coors Brewing Company) and The Heritage Foundation, where he was special assistant to Joseph Coors.

 He joined the Colorado Air National Guard and continued his military duty in a flying status while pursuing his civilian career, later transferring to the Air Force Reserve.
 In 1985, he was appointed director of the Office of Child Support Enforcement, reporting to the Secretary of Health and Human Services.
 In 1987, he was assigned to the Mobilization Policy and Plans Directorate at the Office of the Secretary of Defense.

-He may have been the basis for the uncasted character of Col Steve Richey in the "Star Trek: The Next Generation" episode entitled "The Royale".

 Promoted to brigadier general in the Air Force Reserve in 1994, he became the mobilization assistant to the commander of Air Force Recruiting Service.
 For six years, he traveled across the United States, speaking to approximately 1,100 audiences in support of Air Force recruiting efforts.
 He also flew more than 100 air show performances in the T-38 Talon.
 He retired in January 1999, after flying in his last air show at Randolph Air Force Base, Texas.

 He lives in Colorado Springs, Colorado working as a motivational speaker, and periodically flies demilitarized civilian F-104 Starfighters on the American air show circuit for "Starfighters International" based in Florida.
 His wife Marianna was an immigrant from the Socialist Republic of Romania.

 In 2015, along with other American Aces, he was awarded a Congressional Gold Medal.